 Stephen was one of five children, only two of whom survived childhood.
 Extreme poverty in his family meant that his parents could not afford basic medicines when their children fell ill.
 In common with the majority of poor families in Cameroon, Stephen’s parents did not earn enough to be able to pay school fees on a regular basis, so his schooling was often interrupted.
 Nonetheless, Stephen eventually studied Law at the University of Yaounde, Cameroon – subsidising his studies with a part-time job as a photographer.

 Having practised Law, very successfully, for three years, he set about achieving his long-held ambition of helping the poorest communities in his country.
 He established SHUMAS – a Non Governmental Organisation which specialises in a wide range of sustainable development activities which help to build the capacity of the extremely deprived and marginalised sectors of the communities in Cameroon.
 The work of SHUMAS has recently been recognised by the Cameroonian Government and it has been appointed as the only non-governmental organisation to monitor the country’s progress towards achieving the UN’s Millennium Development Goals.
-Stephen also acts as adviser to some Government ministries and has recently forged a partnership between SHUMAS and the Ministry of Secondary Education, which ensures that, when SHUMAS constructs classrooms at secondary schools, the ministry will provide the additional teachers required.
+Stephen also acts as adviser to some Government ministries and has recently been appointed by the UN to co-ordinate its response to the Anglophone/Francophone crisis in the NW and SW regions.

 Billian is the Programme Co-ordinator at SHUMAS.
 She is responsible for statistical, problem and stakeholder analysis and for formulating project proposals.